-Most people who successfully quit smoking have tried and failed multiple times.
-So don't give up.
-Learning from your past attempts can help you succeed.
+Most people who successfully quit smoking have tried and failed many times.
+DO NOT give up.
+Learning from your past tries can help you succeed.

-When used over a long period, tobacco and related chemicals, such as tar and nicotine, can increase your risk of numerous health problems, including heart and blood vessel problems, such as:
+Tar, nicotine, and other chemicals from smoking can increase your risk of many health problems.
+These include heart and blood vessel problems, such as:

 - Blood clots and aneurysms in the brain, which can lead to strokes